matrix-org/matrix.org/content/docs/communities/administration/_index.md

 This is a non-exhaustive list of recommendations to consider when planning a room upgrade.
 Which of these cases apply to your room depends on your specific setup, for example size of your community.
-For more background information and reasoning about the recommendations, see the "[Limitations](#limitations-and-things-to-consider)" section further below.

 **Choose the "right" account on the "right" homeserver** to execute your upgrade.
 The choice of the account starting the upgrade implies the homeserver that will perform the upgrade.